TomasBoda/abm-sheets-web/README.md

 ABM Sheets was submitted to the [Live 2025 Workshop](https://liveprog.org).
 The submission paper can be found on [this link](https://abm-sheets-web.vercel.app/about).

+## Examples

+Example models can be found in [this folder](/models/):

+- [Running Race](/models/model-running-race.json) - agent-based simulation of a running race
+- [Cannonball](/models/model-cannonball.json) - physics simulation of shooting cannonballs
+- [Wolf-Sheep Predation](/models/model-wolf-sheep-predation.json) - agent-based simulation of predator-prey ecosystems

 ## Contribution

 Contributions are welcome!
 If you would like to improve ABM Sheets, please follow these guidelines: